 The decision to go solo is not only made during law school, and when it is, it’s increasingly a choice of preference.
 There are resources out there for practicing lawyers in firms transitioning to solo, but they are rather scarce in Canada.
 Susan Cartier Liebel’s Solo Practice University remains an excellent resource, and one which provides CLE for lawyers.
 I’d like to see that go a step further, and offer transfer credit for law students across North America who want to take a course while in law school on how to set up their practice.

 The Arizona Alumni Law Group program is considered in the Times as the most ambitious because it plans to hire 30 full-time lawyers and projected cost comparable to a $5 million a year law firm.
-Each of the salaried lawyer will supervise 4-5 lawyers providing discounted legal services and targeting marginalized communities.
+Each senior salaried lawyer will supervise 4-5 lawyers who will provide discounted legal services and targeting marginalized communities.

 Other changes at Arizona include writing the bar exam in the third year of law, and a new North American Law Degree.
 Despite the state’s proximity to Mexico, the definition of North America, and the curriculum focus here, is clearly on Canada: